CHH2000day/NavalCreedModHelper/README.md

 # NavalCreedModHelper
+にゃんぱすー!
-A application to apply mods on NavalCreed
+This is a application to apply modifications on NavalCreed

-NOTICE:
-I have no time to maintain this project this year.But if you have a new idea,you can implment it and send me a pull requeset and I'll merge it when I'm free.
-I'll be back in early June,2019.
+Now working on server.Expected no client update until early 2020(maybe late Dec?LoL) Online mod store is being developed,expected everyone will be able to upload their works.